An afternoon on the Lower East Side of New York City

 Along the route, there were many types of shops and boutiques, some new and trendy while others must have been there for ages.
 I also saw many lounges and bars that were closed at that time of day.

-I passed by intriguing French restaurants like Zucco Le French Diner at 188 Orchard. Épicerie Café Charbon at 168-170 Orchard is an interesting place with a façade that gives the impression of having a crèmerie (dairy) and tabac (newsstand) located there, too.
+I passed by intriguing French restaurants like Zucco Le French Diner above at 188 Orchard and Épicerie Café Charbon below at 168-170 Orchard (now closed).

 Related guest post on Traveldudes:

 New York’s Tenement Museum: An extraordinary look into the lives of immigrants